SanjeethTharmarajah/finwise/README.md

 Users can also edit or delete expenses data or modify budgets data anytime of the month.

+Keeping simplicity in mind, Finwise is very simple to use app.

+Finwise is user friendly Responsive UI and mobile friendly app.

 ## Installtion

 npm init